dinakidane/guess-number/README.md

 # Hangman

-Hangman is a straightforward game that requires a player to guess a specific word that has been randomly selected.
+- Hangman is a straightforward game that requires a player to guess a specific word that has been randomly selected.
- The players need to guess letters from the alphabet and have 6 attempts to try and get it right.
+- The players need to guess letters from the alphabet and have 6 attempts to try and get it right.
+- The users are
-Each answer they get wrong leads to the process of the stickman getting hanged and the aim is to stop this from happening.
+- Each answer they get wrong leads to the process of the stickman getting hanged and the aim is to stop this from happening.

 [My Project](https://hangman-pyth-eee58bb863df.herokuapp.com/)